swtheing/ADRL/Data_Generator/README.md

-# The Environment of Deep-Reinforcement-Learning
+# The Environment of DRL
-An implementation of the environment of DRL in specific field.
+An implementation of the environment of Deep Reinforcement Learning in specific field.

 ## The Trajectory Environment
 A **trajectory environment** for **Mobile Crowdsensing Problem** solved by **DRL**.
 Including management of participants and tasks, feature extraction of trajectory factors, system state simulation and reward computing, etc.